 “…with all the supply-chain issues and everything we went through, we never caught up.
 So there is a shortage of new homes and resale homes fueling a lack of inventory; at the same time, we have strong demographic demand from the millennials, and Gen Z is now hitting homebuying years.”

 Granted, we’re not seeing the kinds of “extreme” seller’s market conditions we saw a few years ago.
-However, the local real estate scene is exiting the nationwide cooling trend of 2022, with a period of increased buyer competition likely.
+However, the local real estate scene is exiting the nationwide cooling trend we recently saw, with a period of increased buyer competition likely.

 With less inventory and fewer price reductions, home buyers must enter the market with a solid game plan for success.
 Here’s what that might look like…